-Short-term interest rate risk or Earnings at Risk (EaR) measures the sensitivity of the Credit Union's net interest margin over the next 12 months.
-Long term interest rate risk or Economic Value at Risk (EVaR) measures how changes in interest rates will impact the Credit Union's market value of equity.
+Earnings at Risk (EaR) is a short-term interest rate risk metric which measures the sensitivity of the Credit Union's net interest margin over the next 12 months.
+Economic Value at Risk (EVaR) is a long-term interest rate risk metric which measures how changes in interest rates will impact the Credit Union's market value of equity.

-For the years ended December 31, 2023 and December 31, 2022 (in thousands of CDN \$)
+For the years ended December 31, 2024 and December 31, 2023 (in thousands of CDN \$)